ansys/pymapdl/.devcontainer/README.rst

 Once you have everything installed you can open the current folder (or repository) using ``ctr/cmd`` + ``shift`` + ``p`` to open the VSCode *Command palette*.
 Then select ``Dev Containers: Open Folder in Container``.
-Because the configuration is available in ``.devcontainer`` folder, VS Code will automatically launch the MAPDL Ubuntu container with the desired configuration.
+Because the configuration is available in ``.devcontainer`` directory, VS Code will automatically launch the MAPDL Ubuntu container with the desired configuration.

 Licensing